Time and the Trickster

 "So you're what possessing someone?"
 Rose questioned, trying to sound casual even if she was extremely angry at the notion.

-"Oh don't worry," the Silver Lord says.
+"Oh don't worry," the Silver Lord chuckled.
 "Once they are suppressed their brain pattern sort of fades away.
 I suppose they die, but they aren't aware of what I'm doing for long.
 I liked the irony of his research expertise."

 "You're hideous," Rose growled into the phone.